cloudevents/spec/protobuf-format.md

 In this model an attribute's name is used as the map *key* and is associated with its *value* stored in the appropriately typed property.

-This approach allows for attributes to be represented and transported with no loss of *type* information.
+This approach allows attributes to be represented and transported with no loss of *type* information.

 ## 3. Data